Where to See Bears in Alaska?

 The other place that we visit in the fall where we often find bears is Hidden Falls Hatchery.
 Numerous bears come to feed on the salmon returning to spawn.

 During some excursions, guests tour the hatchery and get to watch bears in the creeks around a large pool outside of the hatchery buildings.
-Other times when we visit Hidden Falls, groups do water based activities including kayaking, skiff tours or snorkeling.

 Once this summer, I guided a group to the hatchery where the resident staff showed guests the circular outdoor tanks full of tiny salmon fry, and the conveyor belts and chutes where adult salmon were processed to collect eggs to grow the next season’s tiny fry.
 The highlight of this tour was the bear-watching across the ¼ mile wide pool where bears stood on the other side scooping salmon from flowing creeks and cascades.